-Please feel free to drop me a line if you have any questions about this.
+Please feel free to drop me a line if you have any questions about the positions.

 If you instead want to start collecting grants to list on your CV, you can also try to apply for an Individual Fellowship within the EU Marie Skłodowska-Curie actions program to come and do a postdoc with me.
 The last call for this program had a deadline of September 14, 2017 but there should be a new call out at some point.
 I would particularly welcome applications from strong candidates who want to work in proof complexity, SAT solving, or the intersection of these two areas.
 Please feel free to contact me if you want to discuss this.

-I would be interested in hiring a PhD student in SAT solving to work on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.
-A formal announcement with instructions how to apply is likely to be published in November-December (you cannot apply by e-mail).
+I am looking for a PhD student in SAT solving who will work on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.
+The application deadline is January 21, 2018.

 All PhD positions in our group are fully funded positions with an internationally very competitive salary.